hsinhungli/overt-covert-attention/README.md

 The code is adpated from the following two papers:
 JH Reynolds, DJ Heeger (2009) The normalization model of attention - Neuron HH Li, M Carrasco, DJ Heeger (2015) Deconstructing interocular suppression: Attention and divisive normalization - PLoS Comput Biol
+### UpConv

-###UpConv: To simulate population neural response, the code requires upConv functions from Eero Simoncelli's steerable pyramid toolbox matlabPyrTools
+To simulate population neural response, the code requires upConv functions from Eero Simoncelli's steerable pyramid toolbox matlabPyrTools
 This fold contains some pre-complied files.
 If the files don't work, try download the updated version https://github.com/LabForComputationalVision/matlabPyrTools/